magnuskahr/P2P-Eksamensnoter/Pastry and its Applications.md

 * `All returns state` All nodes en-route to Z returns their state to X
 * `neighbourhood set of A` X takes nabos of A
 * `leaf set of Z` leaf set is based on leaf set of Z (since Z has nodeId closest to nodeId of X)
-* `routing table from others` routing table from returned states
+* `routing table from others` routing table from returned states, here it picks the ones which is closest to it from the neighborsets
 * * `X sends its state` to all the nodes mentioned in its leaf set, routing table, and neighbour list